puiutucutu/leaflet-svg-vector-marker/README.md

 ## Accepted SVG Input Config

-- JSON string pattern (paths and viewbox params)
+* JSON string pattern (paths and viewbox params)
   * `pin.paths: ["M499..", "M172..."]` & `pin.viewbox: "0 0 384 512"`
-- Preloaded SVG icons
+* Preloaded SVG icons
+  * When using in a project where you can build and bundle from source (like webpack), allow the import of `.svg` files

 ## Resources